Frequently Asked Quesions

 Daniel Pinheiro teaches all classes.
 He is a 4th degree BJJ black belt and has been practicing BJJ since 1990.
 He is also an IBJJF certified referee.
 He had numerous amateur MMA fights and is 4-1 in his pro-MMA fights.

 Occasionally, we will have guest instructors.
 We ensure that these guest instructors are qualified in their respective professions before allowing them to teach.

 9. What classes do you offer?
 When are they?

 Please see our class list for a description of each class and class times.
 We have classes for everyone from age 5 and up!

 10. How clean are the mats?

 Dis-In-Fx cleans our mats quarterly with hospital grade disinfectant and antimicrobial treatment and checks monthly for cleanliness.
 We also mop our mats daily.
 You can see each month's "germ count" as it is posted in the reception area with the certificates.

 11. What is your philosophy about teaching martial arts?

 Martial arts is a way of life for us.
 It encourages healthy changes in diet, lifestyle, and spirit.
 We have found that our fellow martial artists become as close to us as family, and that is how we treat our students, as family.
 From the youngest member to the most experienced, we care about the whole person, not just a students physical ability, but overall health and happiness as well.
-Please visit our instructors page to learn more about Daniel and our about us page to read more about our philosophy and what we offer our students.
+Please visit our about us page to read more about Daniel, our philosophy, and what we offer our students.

 Have a question not answered here?
 Leave a comment below or see our contact page to call, text, email, or visit us.